-A formal response to the Request for Proposal was produced for submission to the client for the award of the IDEA Factory.
-This is to follow a professional format from examples provided by the Construction and Engineering Management program within the Department of Civil and Environmental Engineering.
-This RFP was created by the team and is provided in Appendix D. In addition, a presentation was made to the client and can also be found in Appendix D.
+A formal response to the Request for Proposal will be produced to submit to the client to be awarded the IDEA Factory.
+This is to follow a professional format from examples provided from the Construction and Engineering Management program within the Department of Civil and Environmental Engineering.
+This RFP was created by the team and is to be provided in the appendix.
+A presentation was then made to present to the client and can also be found in the appendix.